 The System Integration Lab currently offers the follwoing facilities:

 Virtual Reality Lab

-For advanced simulations of aircraft designs, as well as for educational purposes, a virtual reality wall (VR wall) will be installed at the Institute of Aircraft Systems.
-The VR wall consists of 6 laser light engines that produce an image with a resolution of 4000 x 2000 pixels, the total size of the image being 4.30 mx 1.80 m.
+For advanced simulations of aircraft designs as well as for educational purposes, a virtual reality wall (VR wall) is installed at the Chair of Aircraft Systems.
+The VR wall consists of 6 laser light engines that produce an image with a resolution of 4000 x 2000 pixels, the total size of the image is 4.30 m x 1.80 m.
 The virtual reality wall works as a monitor and can be connected to a workstation via a special pixel processor.
-With a powerful graphics card in the computer, a 3D model can be visualized and simulated on the VR wall.
+With a powerful graphic card in the computer, a 3D model can be visualized and simulated on the VR wall.
 Visualizing complex relationships together with the ability to display large amounts of information simultaneously allows a deeper understanding of the design process.

 Thanks to modern computer aided design and simulation tools, aircraft systems are being steadily improved.
 However, to ensure that reliability and performance requirements of the on-board systems are met, additional testing with the actual hardware is needed.
 The Iron Bird Test Facility offers a test environment for evaluating the functionality of the flight control system, avionics bus systems and the power distribution network amongst others.
 Dedicated electromechanical equipment allows for Hardware-in-the-Loop tests under specified conditions and recording of a wide range of operational parameters at high sampling rates.